Context

 Functions without docstrings remain fully usable at runtime, but appear with minimal or degraded documentation.
 This behavior is intentional.

-Hydra Forge is designed to support rapid native prototyping β you can iterate, expose, test, and benchmark native code without being forced into premature documentation work.
+Hydra Forge is designed to support rapid native prototyping.
+You can iterate, expose, test, and benchmark native code without being forced into premature documentation work.

 At the same time, the system makes documentation quality observable.
-With the provided exposure blueprints and binding patterns, there is no structural barrier to adding or improving native docstrings β only a conscious engineering choice.
+With the provided exposure blueprints and binding patterns, there is no structural barrier to adding or improving native docstrings.
+Only a conscious engineering choice.

 This allows native code to move from experimental to production-grade without changing exposure paths, import structure, or documentation mechanics.